pj4533/AVCaptureMultipeerVideoDataOutput/README.md

     [self.captureSession startRunning];
 ```

 Thats it!
-Look in the AVCaptureMultipeerVideoDataOutput class for details on how is sends the data.
+Look in the AVCaptureMultipeerVideoDataOutput class for details on how it sends the data.
 (The data sent ends up being a fairly low quality JPEG).

 ## To Do